PatrickChrist/CDTM-Deep-Learning-Drones/README.md

 ```
 ## Python ARDrone Lib
 To install the Python ARDrone Lib for Windows follow please the README in /python-ardrone.

+## Python ARDone Lib PS-Drone
+Second Lib to control the drone.
 ## Object Detection Tutorial Using Digits DetectNET
 ### Download Data from Kitti
 ```